nealcrook/nascom/m5/README.md

 I have never seen the official M5 documentation but I assume that the article was a straight reproduction of that documentation.

-Unfortunately, there were many, many transcription errors in the article (some, for example "A-7" when "A-Z" was intended, were easy to spot; others less so).
+The article was concse and well-written but contained many, many transcription errors.
+Some, for example "A-7" when "A-Z" was intended, were easy to spot;
+others less so.

 Worse, the hex dump was very poorly reproduced so that there were many instances of ambiguity for the hex digits 0 8 B E C and D.